port-labs/port-docs/docs/sso-rbac/rbac/rbac.md

 </details>

 #### Using The Service Account
-When you create new service account entity you might notice in the response body a new section called `additional_data`.
-Inside this section you can find the new service account credentials you can use for authenticate Port API.
+When creating a new service account entity you might notice a new section in the response body named `additional_data`.
+Inside this section you can find the new service account credentials you can use to authenticate against Port's API.
-:::warning
+:::warning Sensitive credentials
-This credentials will not appear anywhere else.
-Make sure you keep it in a secure place and share it only with people in your organization.
+These credentials will not appear anywhere else.
+Make sure you keep it in a secure place and share them only with people in your organization.
 :::
-To use Port API with the new service account you can generate API access token with the credentials using the [Create Access Token API](https://docs.getport.io/api-reference/create-an-access-token) endpoint.
+To use Port's API with the new service account, you can generate an API access token with the credentials using the [Create Access Token API](/api-reference/create-an-access-token) endpoint.
-With the generated token you can use any of the Port API endpoints as the new service account.
+With the generated token you can use any of the API endpoints as the new service account.

 <details>
 <summary><b>Full response (click to expand)</b></summary>